artikblue/artikblue.github.io/_posts/2020-05-25-reversing-radare-14.md

 \           0x00401687      c3             ret
 [0x00401550]>
 ```
+Let's go step by step.
+As the code is a bit large and we already know about almost everything here, we'll focus on the new stuff

+So we see that FindFirstFileA is called.
+You may be wondering why the "A", that A stands for ASCII, it means that the function will deal with ascii encoding, same call without the a can be found as well.

+The call will return a search handle, an identifier for the ongoing search pointing to an internal structure that knows at what point on the search the progam is, then a "user" struct related to the last/actual file found will be updated.
 ```
 |           0x004015bd      488d0d492a00.  lea rcx, str.C:__samples__stor___.txt ; 0x40400d ; "C:\samples\stor\*.txt"
 |           0x004015c4      488b05516c00.  mov rax, qword sym.imp.KERNEL32.dll_FindFirstFileA ; [0x40821c:8]=0x7751c530 ; "0\xc5Qw"